Casting websites for UK actors are an essential part of an acting career.

-Today, with Spotlight’s centenary on the horizon, there are tens of thousands of people working as actors or hoping to do so.
-The annual Spotlight directories fill bookshelves – even though Spotlight’s applicant criteria is the toughest in the UK’s casting website market.
+Today, with Spotlight’s centenary on the horizon, there are tens of thousands of actors and aspiring actors looking for acting work in the UK.
+Printed Spotlight directories would fill bookshelves – even though Spotlight’s applicant criteria is the toughest in the UK’s casting calls market.

 Spotlight has worked hard to keep up with the modern age, by adding all subscribers to its casting website.
 It also has a wide range of invaluable articles and video links, as well as regular training events.
 These all help actors take the right practical steps to help them get into the audition room.

 Spotlight takes child protection seriously.
 Only casting directors can view the profiles of child actors unless parents choose to share the link.
 Copies of the child performers directories are tightly controlled and difficult to access.

 Between 2015 and 2017 the famous Mandy site merged with the different Blue Compass sites run for specific types of performers.
 The new Mandy.com platform was launched, with a number of skill-specific sites.
 Then in 2021 it was acquired by Backstage.

-All jobs listed on the site must be for paid work.
+All jobs listed on the Mandy site must be for paid work.
 For actors and child actors, the work advertised includes commercials, corporate and short films, TV, films, and theatre.